 Human beings have a collective moral right to assert public property claims.
 We have a collective moral duty to do so, too.
-Public property rights are human rights.
+Public property rights (and property rights generally) are human rights.
 Human rights are an example of natural law.
-As a kind of natural law, human rights (including property rights) must be respected.
+As a kind of natural law, human rights must be respected.
 Public property rights include the collective right of the people to benefit from commons resources.
 Public property rights include a shared right to decide overall limits to humans' impact on the environment.
 These collective rights imply corresponding shared moral duties to create systems of governance that assure that natural wealth is shared equitably and that limits on pollution and on rates of taking of natural resources are consistent with the will of the people at large.
 No society can hold together in the long run in the absence of a respect for basic rights.
 Economic justice, the stability of our society and the future health of the planet all depend on us recognizing these rights and carrying out these responsibilities.

 Natural phenomena emerge in the cosmos according to natural law.
 Moral precepts can be seen as natural laws of social interaction, while the emergence of civilization can be seen as a particular kind of natural phenomenon.
 But civilization as we've made it thus far exhibits some serious flaws related to our near-total neglect of a basic moral precept.
 There is broad agreement on the idea that human beings have a collective right to define limits to pollution and limits to the rate of taking of natural resources, yet we have thus far failed to carry out our collective duty to establish those limits in reality--limits that are in accord with the average opinion of the people.
 This neglect of principle impairs economic justice.
 Neglect of principle impedes efforts to build a sustainable society.